sharlq/REST_CRUD_API/README.md

 # REST CRUD API

-  this API is use to interact with mongodb to add , remove , update and delete data
+  this API is use to interact with mongodb to create , read , update and delete data